GingaUL/FAOR/README.md

 ```

 ## Citation
+If this code is useful for your research or project, we would appreciate it if you could cite our paper.
+The BibTeX citation is as follows:
 ```
 @article{shen2025fast,
   title={Fast Omni-Directional Image Super-Resolution: Adapting the Implicit Image Function with Pixel and Semantic-Wise Spherical Geometric Priors},